BlindSA

 • Express Joy: Learning that a child is blind is sad, but family and friends should try to move past that sadness.
 The child is beautiful and amazing, and there are so many things that they do which can astound everybody and to be proud of.
 It can be hard at times, but it’s worthwhile to try to focus on the positive whenever possible and encourage the parents to do the same.

 • Laugh: “I think the best gift my father has given me is the gift of laughter.
-Somehow he is always able to find the hilarity in any situation, and this can make everyone feel just a little better.
+Somehow, he is always able to find the hilarity in any situation, and this can make everyone feel just a little better.
 Sometimes it’s OK to laugh and smile.”
-Sometimes, just be a friend and talk about ordinary things such as TV programs, music, the latest gossip … and do what you did before the birth of the child with the disability.
-Parents also need to have some time to relax.

 • Respect Differences: Others’ opinion is valid, but it’s not the only one.
 So many families these days come from mixed religions and backgrounds and it’s important to remember that we all see the world a little differently.
 Don’t let those differences get in the way of a supportive relationship.